 My case: $147,000 Settlement (Gross) for a woman who had shoulder surgery following a car accident in Bonifay, North Florida.
 My client lived in Virginia.
 The shoulder surgery was unsuccessful so she later underwent a manipulation under anesthesia (MUA).
 A picture of the damage to the car that my client was a passenger in is below.

 I have also settled car accident cases where my client had surgery to repair a rotator cuff tear for $65,000 (against a small Miami auto insurer) and $57,000 (with Geico and Progressive).
 In some of those cases, the liability claims adjuster argued that my client’s rotator cuff tear was not caused by the car or truck accident due to minimal property damage.
 The claims adjuster also argued that the rotator cuff tear was degenerative (old) and was due to age and overuse.

-As you can see from the above settlements amounts, I was still able to collect a lot of money for each client even though there case had some “issues.”
+As you can see from the above settlements amounts, I was still able to settle claims for each client even though there case had some “issues.”
 The bottom line is that every case is different and even though you may have several things that work against you in a case, your case still may be worth a lot of money.

 I had a torn rotator cuff settlement for a client for $18,000 who was injured at a Supermarket in Miami, Florida.
 My client said that she slipped and fell on water on the floor in the store.
 In that case, my client was significantly at fault and her injury may have been preexisting.

 Other (Not Mine) Shoulder Surgery Settlements or Verdicts